 New shots, thanks to Kerri Jo Stewart (Kerri’s full gallery here), of the armed forces ready to defend San Francisco (actually a Canadian location subbing for San Fran) against Godzilla in Gareth Edwards reboot scheduled for release in 2014!

 A fun tribute to 80s action classics like Escape from New York and The Road Warrior, that’s like a time capsule trip back to the that era of movies.
-And to those who call it unoriginal and a rip-off, don’t understand that a rip-off wouldn’t be so blatantly obvious and downright giddy about wearing it’s influences so proudly out in the open.
+Those who call it unoriginal and a rip-off, don’t understand that a rip-off wouldn’t be so blatantly obvious and downright giddy about wearing it’s influences so proudly out in the open.
 It’s supposed to be reminiscent of those two 80’s classics and with nods to other flicks like The Warriors and even Excalibur.
 Doomsday is a homage, and director Neil Marshall never intended it otherwise.
 I am a big fan of Marshall and I get exactly what he was doing here.
 The similarities are all deliberate and taken as such, this film is a nostalgic blast.

 Doomsday tells of a near future where a horrible and deadly virus has broken out in Scotland and the British government walls the country off and leaves the survivors to die.
 Britain is reviled and exiled by the rest of the world and now is becoming one giant slum.
 When the aptly named ‘reaper virus’ returns to London, the bureaucrats send loose cannon, Major Eden Sinclair (Rhona Mitra) into Scotland with a team of scientists and soldiers to find rumored survivors and thus a possible cure.
 What they find are a number of living and dangerous threats including a vicious gang of punk rock cannibals and a society of people reverted back to medieval times, castle and all.
 Even if they find a cure they may not survive the inhabitants of Scotland’s wasteland to bring it back.